-How is a Document Sealed?
+How is a contract sealed?

-The technical part of Sealing Documents
+The technical part of sealing contracts

 When Contractbook seals a document, two services are needed:

-- Qualified Certificate for Electronic Seal
+- Qualified certificate for electronic seal

-- A Time-Stamping Service
+- A Time-Stamping service

 - A Qualified Certificate for Electronic Seal is issued by a trust service provider (TSP).

-- Do you want to learn more about using digital document sealing in your business?
+- Do you want to learn more about digital document sealing in your business?
 Here is a link to our blog section dedicated to that.

 If you still need additional information or assistance, reach out to us at any time by contacting our Support Team.